 |CPU||Intel Core i3-7100U|

 |Connectivity||2× USB A, HDMI, Ethernet, Audio Jack, Card Reader|

 The battery life is solid.
 It offers full-day use under low load.
-If should last enough through an average school day.
+It should last enough through an average school day.
 Overall, the ThinkPad Yoga 11e is a cheap but durable laptop.
-It’s great for students and those who seek a rugged but inexpensive laptop.
-It features an amazing keyboard, solid battery and performance, and average screen.
+It’s great for students and those who seek a rugged but inexpensive notebook.
+It features an amazing keyboard, solid battery and performance, and an average screen.

 Best 2-in-1 Lenovo ThinkPad

 ThinkPad X1 Yoga

 |Connectivity||2× USB A, 2× USB-C, Docking port (for Ethernet and additional USB ports), HDMI, Audio Jack|

 The ThinkPad X1 Yoga is a superb 2-in-1 convertible.
 It’s super light at 1.35 kg, has a premium aluminum unibody, and features excellent hardware.
 That unibody aluminum case is something.
 It has a stunning design and near-perfect build quality.
 It isn’t as sturdy as its carbon fiber brethren, but you won’t be able to find any weakness in it.
 Security features include a fingerprint scanner along with an IR camera supporting Windows Hello.

 Moving on to the keyboard, which is also near perfect.
 The keystroke is a bit too shallow, but everything else is top-notch quality.
 The touchpad could be larger, but thanks to the TrackPoint, you won’t be needing it.
 The 14-inch 1080p display is stunning.
 It has high brightness, excellent colors, and great contrast for an IPS panel.
 You also get a wide color gamut, with the only noticeable downside being high response time.